sumi-tr/modular-rag-pipeline/README.md

 This repository implements a **modular, LLM-agnostic Retrieval-Augmented Generation (RAG) pipeline** designed to work under **real-world resource constraints** such as low system memory.

-The complete RAG pipeline was successfully tested using a **local lightweight LLM (`phi3:mini`) via Ollama**, making it suitable for low-RAM systems.
+The complete RAG pipeline was successfully tested using a "local lightweight LLM (`phi3:mini`) via Ollama", making it suitable for low-RAM systems.

 ---
 ### Local LLM Setup (Optional)